Oleiks/Sklep-internetowy-Biznes-Elektroniczny/selenium_tests/README.md

 This project contains automated tests for a prestashop application.
 In order to run the tests successfully, you need to provide pre-made account information in the `main.py` file.
 Follow the instructions below to set up the required credentials:

 ## Setup Instructions
+1. Install chrome-driver, preferably version 119.0.6045.105.

+2. Install packages from requirements.txt

-1. Open the `main.py` file in your preferred text editor.
+3. Open the `main.py` file in your preferred text editor.

-2. Locate `PRE_GENERATED_CREDENTIALS`.
+4. Locate `PRE_GENERATED_CREDENTIALS`.

-3. Input the pre-made account information into the specified variables.
+5. Input the pre-made account information into the specified variables.

 ```python
 # main.py